barriosjorge/gmt_docs/src/software_development/isample_example.rst

 Interacting with a component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `grs` command line application can be used to interact with Components.
+The `grs` command-line application can be used to interact with Components.
 Some of the functionalities provided by this application are querying the
 current value of a given Component feature (property, state variable, input
 or output), setting a value or inspecting the whole Component state.

-The `grs get` subcommand allows to query the current value of a feature.
+The `grs get` subcommand allows us to query the current value of a feature.
 The
 syntax is

 .. code-block:: bash